 3.1.1 Licensed in Good Standing

 Contractor shall be licensed and in good standing to offer health insurance coverage through its QHPs offered under this Agreement.
-For purposes of this Agreement, each QHP issuer must be in “good standing”, which is determined by the Exchange pursuant to 45 C.F.R § 156.200(b)(4) and shall require: (i) Contractor to hold a certificate of authority from CDI or a health care service plan (“HCSP”) license from DMHC, as applicable, and (ii) the absence of any material statutory or regulatory violations, including penalties, during the year prior to the date of the Agreement and throughout the term of Agreement, with respect to the regulatory categories identified at Table 3.1.1 below (“Good Standing”).
+For purposes of this Agreement, each QHP Issuer must be in “good standing,” which is determined by the Exchange pursuant to 45 C.F.R § 156.200(b)(4) and shall require: (i) Contractor to hold a certificate of authority from CDI or a health care service plan (“HCSP”) license from DMHC, as applicable, and (ii) the absence of any material statutory or regulatory violations, including penalties, during the year prior to the date of the Agreement and throughout the term of Agreement, with respect to the regulatory categories identified at Table 3.1.1 below (“Good Standing”).
 Covered California, in its sole discretion and in consultation with the appropriate health insurance regulator, determines what constitutes a material violation for this purpose.